-- 15 1 Fetch user RAS policy for each device component - 2 If RAS policy exists, and indicates to disable PER logging - a.
-Set ErrCntlStat0.LogDis=1
+- 1 Fetch user RAS policy for each device component - 2 If RAS policy exists, and indicates to disable PER logging - a.
+Set \ErrCntlStat0.LogDis=1 - b.

-- b.
 Move on to next CCIX component - 3 If RAS policy exists, and indicates to disable PER message - a.
-Set ErrCntlStat0.Dis=1 - 4 If RAS policy exists, and indicates severity mask - a.
-Set ErrCntlStat1.SevReportMask, ErrCntlStat1.SevLogMask, and ErrCntlStat1.PerTypeMask based on device/component policy

-After all components have been configured, set DevErrCntlStat.En=1.
+Set \ErrCntlStat0.Dis=1 - 4 If RAS policy exists, and indicates severity mask - a.
+Set \ErrCntlStat1.SevReportMask, \ErrCntlStat1.SevLogMask, and \ErrCntlStat1.PerTypeMask based on device/component policy - After all components have been configured, set DevErrCntlStat.En=1.

-25 7.4.2.3 Guidelines for Dynamic Error Mask Updates
+7.4.2.3 Guidelines for Dynamic Error Mask Updates

-It is recommended that CCIX protocol errors for a component are disabled during updates to the ErrCntlStat1 mask fields.
-However, if dynamic mask updates are necessary while the component error logging is enabled (i.e. DevErrCntlStat.En=1, ErrCntlStat0.LogDis=0), software is required to query the ErrCntlStat0.Sta immediately after updating the mask.
+It is recommended that CCIX protocol errors for a component are disabled during updates to the \ErrCntlStat1 mask fields.
+However, if dynamic mask updates are necessary while the component error logging is enabled (i.e., DevErrCntlStat.En=1, \ErrCntlStat0.LogDis=0), software is required to query the \ErrCntlStat0.Sta immediately after updating the mask.

-30 If ErrCntlStat0.Sta=1, software must check if the error severity or PER type is intended to be masked.
+If \ErrCntlStat0.Sta=1, software must check if the error severity or PER type is intended to be masked.
 If it is an error intended to be masked, software may clear the error and proceed assuming the mask has taken effect from this point on.
 Otherwise, software must handle the error that has been logged.

-If ErrCntlStat0.Sta=0, no action is needed and software may proceed assuming the mask has taken effect from this point on.
+CCIA base specification Revision 2.0 Version 1.0 CCIX NAS OVEIVIEW 5 If ErrCntlStat0.Sta=0, no action is needed and software may proceed assuming the mask this point on. has taken effect from